ndgayan/PanAnalyzer/README.md

 In your browser, type `localhost:8080` to render the page.
 Finally, press Ctrl+C in the terminal to close the web server.

-- See the tutorials Analysis Tutorial to study the Pan.
+- Refer to the Analysis Tutorial section for guidance on interpreting the pangenome results.

-- The .newick file generated from the ANI process located at the ANI folder inside Anvio_Results folder.
-You can upload these files to the iTOL website to do moore visulizations.
+- The `.newick` files generated during the ANI process are located in the `ANI` folder inside `Anvio_Results`.
+Upload these files to the iTOL website to create more visualizations.

   1. ANIb_alignment_coverage.newick: Tree based on the percentage of the genomes that aligned.
   2. ANIb_full_percentage_identity.newick: Tree based on the nucleotide identity across the entire aligned region.